jordmax12/api-payments-history/README.md

 # API Payments History

 For an interview process, a payments history API built with Node.js and Express.
+This application can run both locally and as an AWS Lambda function.

+## Architecture

+- **Local Development**: Express server running on localhost
+- **Production**: AWS Lambda function behind API Gateway (deployed via CDK)
+- **Hybrid Approach**: Same codebase works in both environments using `serverless-http`

 ## Setup